erenaydoslu/erenaydoslu/README.md

 ## 🌱 Currently Learning

-I'm exploring advanced topics in **spiking neural networks**, focusing on their sensitivity to sample difficulty.
+I'm exploring topics in **spiking neural networks**, focusing on their sensitivity to sample difficulty.

 ## 📫 Let's Connect!